Today, I'm revealing a couple of my Fast Financing Secrets starting with a step by step primer on how to do a subject to real estate deal.

 My advice to you is to hold off on your impulse to run out and buy the new Tesla.
 It’s wicked cool, but, if you want to be in this business for the long haul – reinvest your profits.

 We have more formulas to explore to get you towards your Tesla goal.
-Don’t worry, I hear it won’t be available until 2017.
+Don’t worry, I hear they're always on backorder.

 Next up.
 The Self Directed IRA formula!